 Dr. Brad Chaires (University of Louisville), and Barrett Powell '18 at

 the International Meeting on Quadruplex Nucleic Acids in Prague, June 2017

 Joint group meeting with Dr. Eric Brown (far left) from the University of Pennsylvania

 Thao Tran (IECB, Bordeaux), F. Brad Johnson (UPenn Med School)

 Jack Nicoludis '12 and Liliya Yatsunyk at the Third International Meeting on

 G-quadruplex DNA and G-assembly in Italy, Sorrento, July 2011

 Most research is our laboratory is done by Swarthmore undergraduates.
-Students with interest in cancer research, especially those who want to pursue graduate studies or go to medical schools, are highly encouraged to apply.
+Students with interest in cancer research, crystallography, synthetic work, biophysical work, interdisciplinary work between chemistry, biology, and physics are highly encouraged to apply.
+Students from the departments other than Chemistry are also encouraged to apply.
+Our lab is a home for Engineering, Biology, and Psycology students.
 Based on background and interests, students will pursue independent projects or be teamed with senior students in the lab.
 Contact Professor Yatsunyk via e-mail or stop by our lab and talk to students about their experience.